Haysto Logo

 With a JBSP mortgage, the other people involved - usually a family member - is jointly responsible for making the mortgage repayments.
 However, they have no legal ownership of the property - it’s just yours.

-What’s the difference between Joint Borrower Sole Proprietor and a guarantor mortgage?
+What’s the difference between a Joint Borrower Sole Proprietor mortgage and a guarantor mortgage?

 With a JBSP mortgage, the other person agrees to contribute equally to the mortgage repayments.
 With a guarantor mortgage, the other person only becomes responsible for the repayments if you can’t.
 In both cases, the other person has no legal claim to the property.